 - 3.4.1 Induction training on the School's child protection procedures will be provided to all staff, including temporary staff, and volunteers newly appointed.
-The training will include this policy; the School's Code of Conduct for Staff (including the School's whistleblowing procedure); the Acceptable Use of ICT for Staff policy; the role and identity of the DSL; a copy of Part 1 of Keeping Children Safe in Education (2016) which includes Annex A; and the school's Safeguarding training booklet which contains specific local procedures including duties under Prevent and FGM.
+The training will include: general safeguarding and child protection training, including in online safety; this policy (which also includes the School's safeguarding response to children who go missing from education); the School's Code of Conduct for Staff; the Acceptable Use of ICT for Staff policy; the Whistleblowing Policy; the Behaviour policy (for pupils); the role and identity of the DSL and deputy DSLs; a copy of Part 1 of Keeping Children Safe in Education (2018) which includes Annex A; and the school's Safeguarding training booklet which contains specific local procedures including duties under Prevent and FGM.
 New staff will also be required to undertake a Level 2 Safeguarding training course online before they begin work or to provide certification showing that they have taken this training with another institution. - 3.4.2 All staff working with children will undertake appropriate child protection training every three years and in line with advice from the Tri-borough LSCB.
 This will include 'Prevent' awareness training and training in on-line safety.
 In addition, the School will ensure that staff receive regular safeguarding updates via email, in staff meetings or through online training sessions.
-These will take place at least annually. - 3.4.3 The child protection training provided to staff considers the types and signs of abuse staff should be aware of.
+These will take place at least annually. - 3.4.3 The child protection training provided to staff considers the circumstances that suggest a child may be in need of early help and also the types and signs of abuse that staff should be aware of.
 Further details are set out in Appendix 2, including physical, emotional and sexual abuse, neglect, child sexual exploitation and honour based violence. - 3.4.4 All staff receiving induction training and/or child protection training will be required to confirm that they have received and understood the information covered in the training.